-Get Properly Oriented - Also of Human Rights
+Get Well Oriented - also of Human Rights

 Much depends on getting to all right information.

 Also, in another perspective: "It is better for you to lose one part of your body than for your whole body to be thrown into hell (Matthew 5:29).
 Be afraid of the One who can destroy both soul and body in hell.
 (Matthew 10:28)."
 Accordingly, many speak of heavens and hells, and we could profit from discerning well, or as well as we can, and if that is not well enough - fit, sound and careful and so on - we may end up dead long before time and lose many opportunities for good gains among the still living.

 Stop all foolish devotee-gilded presentations of Yogananda